Last updated: Tuesday, 4 August 2020

 Please note: the following notice provides additional privacy information to the

 Our Public Health Team is responsible for protecting and improving the health of the population of Rochdale borough.
 We use personal data and information from a range of sources, including birth and death registrations, surveys and other information to produce statistics and reports to understand more about the health and care needs in Rochdale borough.
 We provide intelligence to support the council in protecting and improving the health of the population.
 We also use personal information to recognise trends, monitor and manage infectious diseases to help prevent them from spreading.

-We're also required to commission and manage services for the population, which include:
+We're required to commission and manage services for the population, which include:

 - Drug and alcohol treatment services